 The student ambassador program is a volunteer opportunity for undergraduate and graduate public health students to be representatives of our Public Health Program.
-The student ambassadors are happy to talk with prospective students about their experiences in the program.
+The student ambassadors serve as a resource for current and incoming public health students, and are happy to talk with prospective students about their experiences in the program.
 You can read more about them and find their email addresses by clicking on their names in orange below.

 2021 - 2022 Undergraduate (BSPH) Student Ambassadors

 My name is Hannah Cho, and I am from Williamsburg, Virginia.
 I am majoring in Public Health with a minor in Medicine and Society.
 I will be graduating in May 2022, and I am planning on attending graduate school to receive a MPH.

 I decided to enroll at Virginia Tech because I was looking to attend a larger school that would provide me with a variety of opportunities and experiences.
 I loved the campus and the “Ut Prosim”, (“That I may Serve”), motto that Virginia Tech holds.
 I entered Virginia Tech as an undecided student and was very confused about what I wanted to major in.
 I had strong interests in both the health and social sciences and was not sure which route to take.
 My sophomore year the Public Health major was introduced, and I decided to officially declare it as my major because I felt like it combined my two areas of interest.

 I wanted to become a student ambassador to help continue to build the Undergraduate Public Health Program and serve as a mentor to help incoming students navigate the broad public health field.
 Please feel free to contact me by email if you have any questions!

 Email Hannah: firstname.lastname@example.org